kvarak/dnd/docs/_Folk/gnome.md

 - **Alignment**.
 Gnomes are most often good.
 Gnomes are good-hearted, and even the tricksters among them are more playful than vicious.

 - **Size**.
-Gnomes are between 3 and 4 feet tall and average about 40 pounds.
+Gnomes are between 3 and 4 ft tall and average about 40 pounds.
 Your size is Small.

 - **Speed**.
-Your base speed is 25 feet.
+Your base speed is 25 ft.

 - **Low-light Vision**.
 Accustomed to living in dark burrows, you have superior vision.
-You can see in dim light as if it were bright light, and an additional 60 feet into darkness as if it were dim light.
+You can see in dim light as if it were bright light and an additional 60 ft into darkness as if it were dim light.

 - **Gnome Cunning**.
-You have advantage on all Intelligence, Wisdom, and Charisma saving throws against magic.
+You have advantage on all Intelligence and Charisma saving throws against magic.

 - **Subtype**.
 There are three types of gnomes; forest gnomes, rock gnomes (also known as tinker gnomes), and the more uncommon deep gnome.